 I bought this one from Loop because it comes in fun colors and includes a dual USB charger.

 Save yourself some trouble before you move abroad and buy travel insurance.
 I personally always use World Nomads because they cover pretty much everything.
 It would be horrible to get to your new country and find out your luggage never made it.
 Travel insurance will allow you to be reimbursed for your missing items.
 It’s so worth the price!

 I hope this list helped you out!
-If you have any questions about things you are thinking of bringing just ask me in the comments below.
+If you have any questions about things you are wondering if you should buy before moving abroad, just ask me in the comments below.
 I’m happy to help you out!